Skip to content

 Whichever wood you choose, make sure it is completely dry and split into pieces that will fit your stove.

-If you still want more information on this topic, I have written a separate post here that will clear most of your doubts.
+If you still want more information on this topic, I have written a separate post here that will clear most of your doubts and you'll get to know How Hot Do Wood Stoves Get with the right kind of wood.

 Safety Considerations